arranbartish/text-adventures/docs/story.md

 #### MEDICINE
 - Used to heal the character after battle
 - It has limited use.
 (3 times)
-- becomes and empty bottle
+- becomes an empty bottle

 ### Yard
 ![Yard](yard.png)